top of page

 Timeline

 The UBC has published a specialized map of locations eligible in Utah for BEAD-funded projects for the purposes of the challenge process.
-This map is published on the Challenge Process portal.
-The map of eligible locations will be available for ten days prior to accepting any challenges.
+This map is published on the Challenge Process Portal

 State Challenge Process.png